 Start off by thinking about the services you provide or your product range.
-Then, consider the following themes and how you can incorporate them into your content marketing messages.
+Then, consider the following topics (or theme ideas) and how you can incorporate them into your content marketing messages.

-- People have an inbuilt need to feel connected: What are you doing, to connect them with useful contacts?
-The Wall Street Journal wrote about how I achieved this for one of my clients – 4 Marketing Strategies That Paid Off For Small Companies
+People have an inbuilt need to feel connected: Share ideas to help your prospects connect with useful contacts.
+The Wall Street Journal wrote about how I achieved this for one of my clients – 4 Marketing Strategies That Paid Off For Small Companies.

 We also share a common need for a sense of belonging: Share ideas to help your prospects feel like an integral part of your business.
 I do this with my newsletter.
 From day one, I focused on building a reader community of prospective clients.
 And every day, readers contact me with questions, ideas, updates and concerns… knowing they will always receive a reply from me.

 Everyone is trying to succeed at something: Share ideas to help your prospects achieve their targets, goals or dreams.
 Obviously, as with pretty-much every topic here, if you offer a specific product or service that can help them in this area, incorporate that into the content.

 We all need to feel safe and secure: Share ideas to help your prospects reduce risk or feel safer.

 Everyone wants to avoid wasting time: Share ideas to help your prospects maximize their time, or help them complete certain tasks faster, etc. I’m not a time management expert, but I’ve shared tons of ideas in this area, based on decades of running a successful business, without working crazy hours.
 The response is always excellent.
 So don’t be put off sharing from your experience.